MingjieWang0606/MTMD-Public/README.md

 ### Acknowledgements
-Special thanks to Zhang Mingze,Tian Junxi and LiTingXin for the code of the this work and ChenFeng for the discussion!
+Special thanks to Zhang Mingze,Tian Junxi and LiTingXin for the part code and ChenFeng for the discussion!
 Thanks for the clean and efficient [HIST](https://github.com/Wentao-Xu/HIST) code.